Hussainaldawood/pdsnd_github/README.md

 This is a bikeshare system for 3 main cities in the United States

 ### Files used
-bikeshare.py and 3 Excel data files
+bikeshare.py and 3 Excel data files for Chicago, New York city and Washington